alex10791/personal-blog/_backgammon/2023-01-21-colorless-pip-counting.md

 Colorless pip count is a very fast way to count the race difference.
 It seems confusing at first, but once we understand why it works its actually very simple.

-The idea behind colorless pip counting is that we can just count the difference in the race of the closest 15 checkers to be boren off on each side and that is equivalent to the race difference no matter what the color of each checker is.
+The idea behind colorless pip counting is that we can just count the difference in the race of the closest 15 checkers to be borne off on each side and that is equivalent to the race difference no matter what the color of each checker is.

 This might sound confusing at first so lets look at an example.